numbersmatter/family-dash/README.md

 - Enrolled Families see a list of food opportunities
 - Enrolled choose to submit food request and recieve request status
 - Different request statuses denote different ideas

+- [ ] add number of adults to family application